Updated May 15, 2023

-Select the cell C2 and apply the formula, By using the MAX Formula.
+Select cell C2 and apply the formula, By using the MAX Formula.

 The result value will be pasted to cell E2.
 And is the highest amount of sales done within the given data.

-To check the product given in D2, is there any maximum sales that occurred or not.
+To check the product given in D2, are there any maximum sales that occurred or not.

 Select cell E2 and apply the formula.

-The formula applied with a logical operation by referring to a cell value in E2.
-For the product given in E2 is the maximum sales happened.
+The formula is applied logically by referring to a cell value in E2.
+For the product given in E2, the maximum sales happened.
 So the result of the applied IF function is “Yes”.

 - IF function will perform a logical operation with the Vlookup value and return a Boolean value.